JMDKC/artangled-hugo/content/posts/2025-05-04-catala-canal.md

 [This show](https://47canal.us/exhibitions/i-love-you-i-love-you) involves an impressive amount of production infrastructure: darkened galleries, humidifiers and “hydrophobic coating”, whatever that is.

 It’s needed, because its images are excruciatingly fragile and ephemeral: fingertip drawings, of a kind rubbed on a steamy glass shower screen.
-(The shower screens in the gallery are actually plexiglas boxes, which look kind of the same, especially when the it's dark.)
+(The shower screens in the gallery are actually plexiglas boxes, which look kind of the same, especially when it's dark.)

 What's the point of the show?
 The artist answers with a question.
 “What are traces of love?”
-Antoine Catala says, in the show notes.
+Antoine Catala states in the show notes.
 “How about a fleeting intimate moment, a drawing in condensation after a shower?
 Can love be captured?
 Can it be transmitted?
 What about its absence, phantom love?
 Does it always have to hurt?”

 ![Antoine Catala: I Love You, I Love You (installation view)](/catala-canal-1.jpg)